-Figure 6.3 - Main window.
+Figure 6.4 - Main window.
 Selecting averaging interval for the phase and frequency graphs

-Figure 6.4 - Phase difference graph for averaging interval of 1 s
+Figure 6.5 - Phase difference graph for averaging interval of 1 s

-Figure 6.5 - Relative frequency difference graph for averaging interval of 100 s
+Figure 6.6 - Relative frequency difference graph for averaging interval of 100 s

-Figure 6.6 - Standard deviation graph
+Figure 6.7 - Standard deviation graph

-Figure 6.6 is an example of standard deviation graph, that also contains a table of standard deviation values.
+Figure 6.7 is an example of Allan deviation (ADEV) graph, that also contains a table of ADEV values.

 All graphs have a marker that appears when you click left mouse button in the graph field.
-Horizontal and vertical values for the selected point are shown in the upper right corner of the window (Figure 6.5).
+Horizontal and vertical values for the selected point are shown in the upper right corner of the window (Figure 6.6).
 With a marker you can measure the distance between two points on the graph, to do that select the first point by clicking left mouse button, then hold down the button, move cursor to the second point and release mouse button.
-The measured horizontal and vertical difference values will be displayed in the upper right corner of the window (Figure 6.4).
-In addition, the relative frequency difference graph in the upper-right corner shows the average value for the selected interval, and a table with the ADEV values for this interval will appear in the graph field (figure 6.5).
+The measured horizontal and vertical difference values will be displayed in the upper right corner of the window (Figure 6.5).
+In addition, the relative frequency difference graph in the upper-right corner shows the average value for the selected interval, and a table with the ADEV values for this interval will appear in the graph field (figure 6.6).
 Each graph window has the "Options" menu, where you can save the graph to a "bmp" or "jpg" file or print it out.